 One cup of mashed, overripe banana provides moisture, binding, and sweetness, which means we need less sugar.

 And speaking of sugar, we're not using any of the refined stuff.
-We're using a combo of maple syrup and coconut sugar to make these healthy brownies taste dessert-worthy.
+We're using a combination of maple syrup and coconut sugar to make these healthy brownies taste dessert-worthy.

 Oat flour provides awesome texture, nut butter gives them a bit of richness, and cocoa powder brings ALL the chocolate vibes.

-That's right, there's no actual chocolate in these, unless you'd like to add chocolate chips or chopped dark chocolate.
+That's right, there's no actual chocolate in these brownies, unless you'd like to add chocolate chips or chopped dark chocolate.

-At only 120 calories per brownie, these are surprisingly light, so I wanted to be sure to give you a heads up!!
+At only 120 calories per brownie, these are surprisingly light, so I actually want to give you a heads up on that note...

-If you're looking for a super dense, fudgey type of brownie, these may not be the ones for you...
+If you're looking for a super dense, rich, fudgy brownie, these may not be the ones for you...

-- Bananas - make sure to use bananas that are very soft, sweet, fragrant, and moist.
+- Bananas - make sure to use bananas with a lot of dark spots.
+They should be soft, sweet, fragrant, and moist.
 Since we're not using oil, a lot of the moisture in the brownies comes from the bananas.

 - Oat flour - use fine oat flour, whether store-bought or homemade in a high speed blender.

-- Cocoa powder - regular or Dutch process.
+- Cocoa powder - regular or Dutch process cocoa.